Recently, I got an email from a driver who driver told me, “Hey, I’ve been online for hours and I haven’t got an Uber passenger request!”

 Make money during downtime by handing out promo code cards

-If you’re sitting there without a bunch of requests and you think that you’re in a high-demand area, go find some restaurants and local businesses.
-Print out 500 Uber cards from Vista print — it costs around 10 or 15 bucks — and start going to people where people are eating lunch, malls, whatever.
+If you’re sitting without any requests and you think that you’re in a high-demand area, you can find some restaurants and local businesses.
+Print out 500 Uber cards from Vista print — it costs around $10 or $15 — and start going to people where people are eating lunch, malls, whatever.
+You can also try my recommended business card resource.
 Walk around with your Uber iPhone waiting for a request but at the same time passing out passenger referral cards.
 If you get a request, run back to your car.
 If not, otherwise, really try to think of good ways you can make use of that time and promote the Uber app because you will get $5 for every passenger you sign up or if you’re using your passenger account promo code, you’ll get $20 free rides.

 The reality is that extended downtime does happen from time to time.
 If this has ever happened to you, let me know how you solved it or what else you guys have found.
 Hopefully you guys found this short video interesting and informative.
 If you have any questions, definitely leave a comment.
 Feel free to like the video, subscribe to the channel and look forward to hearing from you soon.
 Take Care.